otatebe/chfs/doc/chfsd.8.md

 : specifies a timeout for RPC in milliseconds.
 Default is 0 (no timeout).

 -T nthreads
 : specifies the number of threads of the chfsd.
+Default is 5.

 -H heartbeat_interval
 : specifies the interval of heartbeat in second.
 Default is 10 seconds.